 Sure enough, there's some fairly revealing text included, too:

 <string name="no_videos_for_track">No videos found for the track.</string>

 <string name="youtube_video_details_nonhd">%1$s | %2$,d views</string>

 While listening to music, you'll be able to tell Play Music to hunt down the YouTube video for that song.
-It looks like the video will play in the music app, since there's lots of "video" views and styles in the xml.
 Read More